 I read about Folia Grill’s amazing pitas, but was a bit hesitant when I saw their limited menu.
 Don’t let that fool you.

 The place is quite small, but we’ve never had a problem finding a seat.
 The staff are friendly, helpful, and they do care about serving good quality food.
-The portions are the same each time we’ve been there; even after 1 year.

 One little tip I’d like to share after embarrassing myself twice.
 Place a large open napkin on your lap, and with your fork, take out some of the meat before you attempt to bite into the pita.
 The meat is so generously packed in with a few crispy fries that it will most definitely end up on your lap!